-The flat car park has plenty of disabled parking spaces, less than 50 metres away from the main entrance along a slight slope (parking is free).
-There is a drop-off point at the main entrance with a dropped kerb.
-Automatic doors open onto the good-sized reception area, with desks with a low-level section and priority queues for those with disabilities.
-The accessible toilets are excellent - very modern, bright and well-kept - and there's a Changing Places facility (RADAR key required) with a hoist and height-adjustable bench.

-Overall, Cadbury World is well thought-out, and those with different needs can access and interact with most parts of the attraction.
-The staff are helpful and some staff have disability awareness training, Next Generation Text training and BSL training.
+The free on-site car park has plenty of accessible parking spaces less than 50 yards away from the main entrance, which can be accessed via a permanent ramp - there is also a drop-off point at the main entrance with a dropped kerb.
+Automatic doors open onto the good-sized reception area, with desks with a low-level section and priority queues for visitors with disabilities.
+The accessible toilets are excellent - modern, bright and well-kept - and the Changing Places facility (RADAR key required) has a hoist and height-adjustable bench.
+All floors are accessible by lift.
+Cadbury World is well thought-out, and those with different needs can access and interact with most of the attraction.
+The staff are helpful; some have disability awareness, Next Generation Text, and BSL training.
 Some parts of the building are dark, with little contrast between walls and floor, or have brick-effect flooring, which may be tricky for those with impaired sight or mobility.
-SEN sessions, with reduced music and lighting, are perfect for those with autism and sensory issues.
-A downloadable Social Story is available too.
-A manual wheelchairaccessible car is available on request on the Cadabra ride, and there are two wheelchair spaces on the 4D Chocolate Adventure.
-There are also static chairs available.
-Seats are not suitable for visitors with spinal conditions.
-Wheelchair users who can transfer into a cinema seat will have a more interactive experience, as the seats shake and move as part of the experience.
-Carers go free, but must provide supporting documentation (details on website).
+SEN sessions, with reduced music and increased lighting, are offered on select days - these need to be booked before noon on the day before the session; proof of disability is required.
+A downloadable Social Story is available, too.
+A manual wheelchair-accessible car is available on request on the Cadabra ride.
+There are two wheelchair spaces on the 4D Chocolate Adventure, plus a limited amount of static seating.
+Non-static seats are not suitable for visitors with spinal or heart conditions.
+Wheelchair users who can transfer into a cinema seat will have a more interactive experience as the seats shake and move.